 In these cases, the butterflies all congregate along the lakeshore to rest and refuel and wait for weather conditions to allow them to continue further south.

 Every couple of years, weather conditions (usually warm northerly winds that encourage lots of butterflies to cross Lake Erie together, followed by rain and cool weather kept hundreds of butterflies sheltering in cottonwood trees in Wendy Park for a few days, making them extra easy to spot.

-Experts warn that this isn’t something that happens every year (for example, in 2021 it doesn’t look like we’re due for any cool and wet weather in September), but it’s something to keep an eye out for this fall, especially if we get a stretch of cool, rainy days in early or mid-September.
+Experts warn that this isn’t something that happens every year (for example, in 2021 it doesn’t look like we’re due for any cool and wet weather in September), but it’s something to keep an eye out for in the fall, especially if we get a stretch of cool, rainy days in early or mid-September.

 When the butterflies are in the area, you can see them just about any time of day, but your best bet to look for them is in the early morning hours before it warms up.

 Where to see migrating Monarchs in Cleveland

 In recent years, the best places to look for migrating Monarchs around Cleveland have included: